BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-microbitprng.md

         - Is it ok that the X variable appears on the left and the right side of the equals sign?
 Why or why not?
         - On start, show the value of X on the screen.
         - When you're done, click on the Python tab at the top.
 What do you notice about each block from the original program?
+        - Save your project to a GitHub account; you can create one for free!

 tags:
   - microbit